gem/oq-engine/engine_api.md

     * foreign_calculation_id: optional, required with migration_callback_url; specifies the id of the calculation on the icebox side

 Response: Redirects to [/v1/calc/hazard/:calc_id](#get-v1calchazardcalc_id), where `calc_id` is the ID of the newly created calculation.

-#### GET /v1/calc/risk/run

-Get an HTML form for posting new hazard calculations.

-Parameters: None

-Response: A basic HTML form for posting files and parameters for new hazard calculations.

 #### POST /v1/calc/risk/run